jimohafeezco/social_distance_detector/README.md

 # social_distance_detector

-This project used YOLO object detection algorithm to detect people in a video and use eucledian distance geometry to calculate the distance between them and compares this distance against a set allowable distance between people.
+This project uses YOLO object detection algorithm to detect people in a video and use eucledian distance geometry to calculate the distance between them and compares this distance against a set allowable distance between people.
 Distance between people that violates this minimum distance are classified as violating the social distance rule.